abpframework/abp/docs/en/Domain-Driven-Design-Implementation-Guide.md

 There is one more project, `IssueTracking.DbMigrator`, that is a simple Console Application that **migrates** the database schema and **[seeds](Data-Seeding.md) the initial** data when you execute it.
 It is a useful **utility application** that you can use it in development as well as in production environment.

+### Dependencies of the Projects in the Solution

+TODO

 ### Execution Flow a DDD Based Application

 TODO